colder-is-better/qboxes/README.md

 Type qboxes command-name for the syntax and a usage example of a specific command.
 ```

 The script requires a working installation of libvirt and the presence of tools like `virsh`, `virt-clone`, `virt-install` and `virt-customize`.
-The user running `qboxes` should be in the `libvirt` group and have (preferably passwordless) sudo privileges.
+The user running `qboxes` should be in the `libvirt` group.
+They should also have read/write access to all libvirt pools, otherwise some operations will fail.
 Last but not least, the `LIBVIRT_DEFAULT_URI` environment variable should be properly set for the local system (`export LIBVIRT_DEFAULT_URI=qemu:///system` should be enough).

 There are still many commands (functions) that we would like to implement in `qboxes`.
 See `TODO.md` for our (near) future plans.